-MPhil students are required to take all the core units and a minimum of 4 optional units.
-Part III students may attend any of the units they are interested in.
+MPhil students are required to take the core units CU0, CU1, CU2, CU3, CU4 and a minimum of 8 optional units (MPhil students may also attend the CU5 unit (if interested) and log it as an optional unit).

+Part III students are not required to but may attend any of the units they are interested in.